 When looking for a new home, there are many features and amenities that people tend to look for.
 An open kitchen space, an outdoor patio, and garage are a few of things homebuyers will look out for.
 Additionally, some home buyers will have a fireplace at the top of their list for desired amenities.
 Fireplaces and chimneys can be very beneficial, especially during the colder months of the year.
 However, before you purchase a home with a fireplace and chimney there are some essential things you should first know.

-You Will Need A Chimney and Fireplace Inspector
+You Will Need a Chimney and Fireplace Inspector

 Of course, before purchasing a home, a home inspection is a part of the standard operating procedure.
 However, most home inspectors do not have extensive knowledge or experience when it comes to properly evaluating a chimney system.
 That’s why the Chimney Safety Institute of America calls for a Level-Two chimney inspection during the sale of a home.
 During this inspection, chimney sweeps will inspect the fireplace and portions of the chimney system that are accessible via the roof, attic, and crawlspace areas.
 Generally, during these inspections, a specialized camera will be used to check the condition of the chimney flue and look for any blockages.
 A chimney inspection validates that the chimney and fireplace are safe for use and constructed or installed according to building codes.
-If you need a chimney or fireplace inspection in Frederick, VA, contact the trusted chimney sweep professionals at Chimney Care Plus.
+If you need a chimney or fireplace inspection in Frederick, Maryland, contact the trusted chimney sweep professionals at Chimney Care Plus.

 You Will Need Chimney Cleaning and Maintenance